Wednesday, October 12, 2022

 Getting by and understanding Finnish little by little is a challenge, but with music being his field, that did not matter much.
 Jim was to write the lyrics, and often the whole song.
 The Blues Section era is covered well.
 Jim talks about writing lyrics:

 The early days of Wigwam are rather thoroughly described in the Meriläinen book.
 Jim (here) does mention working at the Swedish Theater as part of the Hair musical, but there is nothing about the famous car crash they had with a Ford Transit van and a trailer.
 The roots of Wigwam come from two bands: Blues Section and The Roosters.
-Nikamo and Gustavson came by way of The Roosters and by July of 1969 Nikamo had talked Gustavson into joining Wigwam.
+Nikamo and Gustavson came by way of The Roosters (as well as a number of short lived bands where Ronnie had played) and by July of 1969 Nikamo had talked Gustavson into joining Wigwam.
 The first gig under the Wigwam name had already been Feb 8th that year, with Jim as singer.
-Ronnie knew pretty much everyone in the music business and he and Mats knew each other.
+Ronnie knew pretty much everyone in the music business and he and may have known of Mats through Måns.
+Måns and Mats knew each other from school.
 (Ronnie had been in the Jussi Raittinen band at one time.
 It was the Finnish school of rock.)
-They had even recorded a single, and Jim does go into that, Must Be The Devil.
+They had even recorded a single, and Jim does goes into that, Must Be The Devil.
 Otto Donner had been supportive but it was up to the band to make a living touring.
 Much of it was at schools in the Helsinki area.
+One can assume they played at least half covers, plus a few of Jim's songs.
+The trend in the first generation (mine) of rock fans was to prefer songs in English for a short while.
+The reason for that was mainly that the newer music made rather all of the mainstream pop/iskelmä songs sound cheesy and dated by 1968.

 We had that recording before, but the newly released Fairyport has some live tracks with The Band covers.
 As the band went on to tour Finland and play festivals, they often ended up tunes like Chest Fever, that allowed the keyboards to stand out.
 Those songs were not quite as progressive as the band's own songs, but worked well with audiences.
 Jim talks very little about the role of the singer on stage in the book.
+He does acknowledge being in a band that always had very impressive performers on stage.
 But even in the early 70s it was always Jim that spoke Finnish to introduce songs.
 Mostly he would note when a song was coming up written by Rekku.
 The normal banter with audiences about Midsummer and so on might be inserted.

 POHJOLA JOINS